-As the design and manufacturing industry continues to experience welcomed changes, product lifespan, manufacturing cycle and turnaround times have become greatly reduced.
-Year on year, manufacturers continue to push out several updates and versions of new and existing brands, promising exciting upgrades that almost immediately crash the demand for previous versions.
-This has consequently led to fewer and fewer mass production and more consideration for low-volume manufacturing.
+As the design and manufacturing industry continues to experience welcomed changes, product lifespan, manufacturing cycle, and turnaround times have been greatly reduced.
+Year after year, manufacturers continue to push out several updates and versions of new and existing brands, promising exciting upgrades that almost immediately crash the demand for previous versions.
+This has consequently led to fewer and less mass production and more consideration for low-volume manufacturing.

 What is Low-Volume Manufacturing?

-While definitions may differ from supplier to supplier, low-volume manufacturing typically refers to the production of 10,000 parts or fewer in a single run.
-This number is dependent on a number of factors including the brand, the product, the target market and the supplier.
+While definitions may differ from suppliers, low-volume manufacturing typically refers to the production of 100-10,000 units in a single run.
+This number is dependent on a number of factors, including the brand, the product, the target market, and the supplier.

 The benefits of low-volume manufacturing are extensive.
 Most designers and product engineers often believe that when running production cycles below mass production volumes, the business may not be profitable.
 This is not always the case.
-In fact, producing lesser units of your part may benefit your business as growing trends in the industry suggests that product lifespans are becoming shorter and on-demand low-volume manufacturing can save significant running costs.
+In fact, producing lesser units of your part may benefit your business as growing trends in the industry suggest that product lifespans are becoming shorter, and on-demand low-volume manufacturing can save high running costs.

 What are the benefits of Low-Volume manufacturing for your business?